ba01ei/SimpleAutoLayout/README.md

 Then place all the subviews.
 One way to place a subview is to use the `place` function.
 Meanings of each params:

-    fromLeft: distance from left border of the superview
+    fromLeft: distance from left border of the superview fromRight, fromTop, etc: similar to fromLeft, but for another side
-    fromRight: distance from right border of the superview
-    fromTop: distance from top border of the superview
-    fromBottom: distance from bottom border of the superview
-    fromCenterX: distance to this view's centerX from superview's centerX
-    fromCenterY: distance to this view's centerY from superview's centerY
     alignToLast: a dictionary. key is an NSAutoLayoutAttribute, like .Left, .CenterX, value is the difference between this view's this attribute and last view's such attribute (last view is the view we placed before calling this line)
     w: width
     h: height
     aspectRatio: w/h.
 Only use no more than 2 of w, h, and aspectRatio to avoid a conflict.
+    safeAreaFromTop: boolean indicating whether fromTop is from the the safe area (i.e. the notch free area) safeAreaFromBottom, safeAreaFromLeft, etc: similar to safeAreaFromTop, but for another side

 Another way add a subview is to use `goLeft`, `goRight`, `goUp`, or `goDown`.
 For example:

     SimpleAutoLayout(on: self)
         .place(label1, fromLeft: 10, fromRight: 10, fromTop: 40, w: 100)
-        .goDown(label2, 30, alignToLast: [.Left: 0, .Right: 0])
+        .goDown(label2, 30, alignToLast: [.left: 0, .right: 0])

-means that label2 with be 30 points below label1 (.Top of label2 is 30 below .Bottom of label1), and the .Left and .Right will be the same as label1
+means that label2 with be 30 points below label1 (.Top of label2 is 30 below .Bottom of label1), and the .left and .right will be the same as label1

+`goDown`, `goUp`, etc also have a boolean param `safeArea`, which indicates whether the `endWithMargin` will have the margin from superview's safe area border (as opposed to the superview border).

 Also there is a `from` function that resets the last view.
 So if viewB and viewC are both right below viewA, you can do